KieranStewart/team-project-2235-swen-261-2-therightangle/docs/DesignDoc.md

 > and the results of the testing._

 ### Acceptance Testing
-> _**[Sprint 2 & 4]** Report on the number of user stories that have passed all their
+> _**[Sprint 4]** Report on the number of user stories that have passed all their
 > acceptance criteria tests, the number that have some acceptance
 > criteria tests failing, and the number of user stories that
 > have not had any testing yet.
 Highlight the issues found during
 > acceptance testing and if there are any concerns._

-*All completed stories so far has pass their acceptance testing, however there are some unexpected behavior that occur with some of the stories that implement the UIs.
+All completed stories so far has pass their acceptance testing, however there are some unexpected behavior that occur with some of the stories that implement the UIs.
 The main issue was that when using a service to verify login, it doesn't always update the page with a success message.
 It hangs on the loading message even though it got a valid response.
 There is an issue with the way the subscribe method is used on observable object.
 A temporary solution was made, but a more permanent soulution need to be implemented.

 ### Unit Testing and Code Coverage
 > _**[Sprint 4]** Discuss your unit testing strategy.
 Report on the code coverage